Sieva-cmd/Delani-Studio/README.md

 ## What we do
 ![Website image](https://github.com/Sieva-cmd/Delani-Studio/blob/master/images/image%202.png)

 ## set up instructions
 -  Go to  Github  using the Link provided.
 -  Copy repository link in the Code section
 -  Clone it to your local machine Using the repository link.
 - open your terminal
 - cd to your project folder
-- if you don't have a folder cd Documents and mkdir project
+- if you don't have a folder cd Documents and mkdir projects
 - cd myProject and write the command below to clone repository
 - git clone https://github.com/Sieva-cmd/Delani-Studio.git
 - You can costomise the project now according to your needs